jennschiffer/timbles.js/readme.md

 timbles.js
 ==========

-*timbles* is a very lightweight jQuery plugin (lol is that an oxymoron) that allows you to add sorting to an existing `<table>`.
+*timbles* is a very lightweight jQuery plugin (lol is that an oxymoron) that allows you to add sorting and pagination to an existing `<table>`.
 That's it.
 Actually, it can also create the table for you with some JSON data and minimal configuration.
 It's p easy.
 I think it would make for a great base for table functionality you'd want to build into your apps.

 ## Install